PopulateTools/afct-microsite/_posts/2022-03-23-a-route-map-on-how-european-and-global-sustainability-standards-for-corporate-reporting-can-and-will-converge.md

 img: /assets/2203-john-towner-p-rn-n6miag-unsplash.jpg
 img_listing: /assets/2203-list-image.jpg
 ---
 *By Richard Howitt, Strategic advisor on corporate sustainability, Senior Advisor at Frank Bold, formerly MEP and CEO of the IIRC.
-Views included in this article do not necessarily represent the opinion of other members of the Alliance.*
+Views included in this article do not necessarily represent the opinion of other members of the Alliance.
+The article was originally published at Reuters Sustainable Business.*

 <div style="border: 1px solid #DFDFDF; padding: 1em; font-size: .9rem;">